Diffusion Models for Medical Image Analysis: A Comprehensive Survey: Introduction

-To date, diffusion models have been found to be useful in a wide variety of areas, ranging from generative modeling tasks such as image generation \cite{dhariwal2021diffusion}, image super-resolution \cite{li2022srdiff}, image inpainting \cite{lugmayr2022repaint} to discriminative tasks such as image segmentation \cite{amit2021segdiff}, classification \cite{zimmermann2021score}, and anomaly detection \cite{wolleb2022diffusion}.
-Recently, the medical imaging community has witnessed exponential growth in the number of diffusion-based techniques (see \Cref{fig:taxonomy}).
-As shown in \Cref{fig:taxonomy}, a wealth of research is dedicated to the applications of diffusion models in diverse medical imaging scenarios.
-Thus, a survey of the existing literature is both beneficial for the community and quite timely.
+Generative modeling using neural networks has been a leading force in the past decade of deep learning.
+Since their emergence, generative models have made a tremendous impact in various domains ranging from images \cite{bao2017cvae,razavi2019generating}, audio \cite{kong2020diffwave,oord2016wavenet}, to text \cite{li2022diffusionlm}, and point clouds \cite{yang2019pointflow}.
+From a probabilistic modeling viewpoint, the key defining characteristic of a generative model is that it is trained in such a way so that its samples $\tilde{\boldsymbol{x}} \sim p_\theta(\tilde{\boldsymbol{x}})$ come from the same distribution as the training data distribution, $\boldsymbol{x} \sim p_d(\boldsymbol{x})$.
+The energy-based models (EBMs) achieve this by defining an unnormalized probability density over a state space; however, these methods require Markov Chain Monte Carlo (MCMC) sampling during both training and inference, which is a slow iterative process \cite{bond2021deep}.
+In the past few years, due to the progressions in general deep learning architectures, there has been a resurgence of interest in generative models, unveiling improved visual fidelity and sampling speed.
+Specifically, generative adversarial networks (GANs) \cite{goodfellow2020generative}, variational autoencoders (VAEs) \cite{rezende2014stochastic}, and normalizing flows \cite{dinh2016density} have emerged.
+Apart from these, generative models based on diffusion processes offer an alternative to existing VAEs, EBMs, GANs, and normalizing flows, which do not require the alignment of posterior distributions, the estimation of intractable partition functions, the introduction of additional discriminator networks or the placement of network constraints respectively.
+To date, diffusion models have been found to be useful in a wide variety of areas, ranging from generative modeling tasks such as image generation \cite{dhariwal2021diffusion}, image super-resolution \cite{li2022srdiff}, image inpainting \cite{lugmayr2022repaint} to discriminative tasks such as image segmentation \cite{amit2021segdiff}, classification \cite{zimmermann2021score}, and anomaly detection \cite{wolleb2022diffusionanomaly}.
+Recently, the medical imaging community has witnessed exponential growth in the number of diffusion-based techniques (see \Cref{fig:charts}).
+As shown in \Cref{fig:charts}, a wealth of research is dedicated to the applications of diffusion models in diverse medical imaging scenarios.
+Since diffusion models have recently received significant attention from the research community, the literature is experiencing a large influx of contributions in this direction.
+Thus, a survey of the existing literature is beneficial for the community and timely.
 To this end, this survey sets out to provide a comprehensive overview of the recent advances made and provides a holistic overview of this class of models in medical imaging.
 A thorough search of the relevant literature revealed that we are the first to cover the diffusion-based models exploited in the medical domain.
 We hope this work will point out new paths, provide a road map for researchers, and inspire further interest in the vision community to leverage the potential of diffusion models in the medical domain.
 Our major contributions include: